Who is eligible for inclusion?

 What are the minimum inclusion criteria?

 All organizations seeking inclusion on the VictimConnect Resource Map and/or our internal database must provide services to victims of crime and abuse.
-We do not vet programs for inclusion which is why we require that an organization have some oversight by a respected body within their jurisdiction.
-Each organization must meet one of the following criteria for inclusion:
+We do not vet programs for inclusion which is why we ask that an organization have some oversight by a respected body within their jurisdiction.

-If your organization does not meet one of the above requirements as defined, or you cannot provide the above information, but you believe that your organization meets the overall qualifications, please reach out to [email protected] to speak with someone on our team.
+If your organization does not have said oversight, but you believe that your organization meets the overall qualifications, please reach out to [email protected] to speak with someone on our team.

 What are my responsibilities as a service provider?